hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ## Creating scenarios

-`Scenario` in HetaSimulator is a type storing a model together with conditions and simulation settings like time-range, output variable, updated parameter values, activate or inactivate events, etc.
+`Scenario` in HetaSimulator is a type, which stores a model together with simulation settings like time-range, output variables, parameters values, active or inactive events, etc.

-The scenario-based approach is used to store pre-defined model's options: dose values, experimental scenarios, data saving options, initial values and others which can be applied for one or multiple models.
-The `Scenario` also stores `Measurement` points which is used for parameters identification and visualization.
+The scenario-based approach is used to store pre-defined model's options: dose values, experimental measurements, data saving options, initial values etc., which can be applied to one or multiple models.
+The `Scenario` also stores `Measurement` points which are used for parameters estimation and visualization.

-`Scenario` is created from default options passed from its model and user defined options from tables or set manually.
+`Scenario` is created from default options passed from the model and user defined options coming from tabular inputs or set manually in the code.

 ### Manual creation of Scenario

-`Scenario` objects can be created and loaded directly from Julia environment.
+`Scenario` objects can be created directly in Julia code.

-The next code will create a `Scenario` for simulating the default model with time range from 0 to 10.
-The rest of options will be taken from default `:nameless` model:
+This code will create a `Scenario` for simulating the default model in time range from 0 to 10.
+Other options will be taken from the default `:nameless` model:

-- output records (observables) will be taken from records marked with `{output: true}` in heta code.
+- output records (observables) will be taken from `Record`s marked with `{output: true}` in `heta` code.
-- all switchers (events) will be active if `{active: true}` is not set.
+- all switchers (events) will be active if `{active: true}` is set in `heta` code.
-- constant values (model-level parameters) will be the same as stated in the heta file.
+- constant (model-level parameters) values will be the same as stated in the heta file.

 ```julia
 # minimal scenario